 On the other hand, many different studies based in satellite observations have been carried out regarding the deviations of the cosmological isotropy.
 For instance analysis from the Cosmic Microwave Background (CMB) measures of temperature and polarization from Planck observatory \cite{Saadeh:2016sak}, seems to strongly imply that the deviations from isotropy are disfavored.
 However other observations on type Ia supernovae of the cosmic acceleration \cite{Colin:2018ghy} seems to imply certain degree of anisotropy which may play a fundamental role in the cosmological models.
 Although a more recent work on this subject challenges this assertion and gives support to statistical isotropy \cite{Soltis:2019ryf}.
-Other groups have studied the anisotropy using based-space X-ray observations and have found some results compatible with a non-vanishing degree of large scale anisotropy \cite{Migkas:2020fza}.
-More recently some implications of the anisotropy in galaxy clusters is analysed in \cite{Migkas:2021zdo}.
+Other groups have studied the anisotropy using based-space x-ray observations and have found some results compatible with a nonvanishing degree of large scale anisotropy \cite{Migkas:2020fza}.
+Moreover some implications of the anisotropy in galaxy clusters is analyzed in \cite{Migkas:2021zdo}.
+More recently, the study of the tension in the value of the Hubble constant would imply a modification of the current paradigm Einstein theory + FLRW Universe.
+The presence of anisotropies seem to be compatible with those results \cite{Krishnan:2021dyb,Krishnan:2021jmh}.
 Then the debate about the possible existence of a certain degree of anisotropy is still not conclusive when all observations are taken into account.
 Thus the importance of studying homogeneous but anisotropic universes in the context of quantum gravity is quite relevant and not empty.
 Vacuum transitions for these types of universes have also been studied previously.
 In reference \cite{DelCampo}, it was described these transitions involving only gravity and a cosmological constant for the Bianchi IX model.
 In the mentioned work, these transitions have also been studied in the presence of a scalar field.
-Moreover, in Ref. \cite{JensenRuback}, it is described these transitions for a Kantowski-Sachs metric using also Euclidean methods and in reference \cite{Folomeev}, the Bianchi IX model is studied in the tunnelling from nothing scenario.
+Moreover, in Ref. \cite{JensenRuback}, it is described these transitions for a Kantowski-Sachs metric using also Euclidean methods and in reference \cite{Folomeev}, the Bianchi IX model is studied in the tunneling from nothing scenario.
 Finally, in reference \cite{Mansouri} transitions for two minima of a scalar field potential for the Bianchi I model was also studied into this context.